-We can hold too high expectations that life is in our control and only goodness, prosperity, and joy will be I our lives when traumatic losses occur, we can be devastated.
+We can hold too high expectations that life is in our control and only goodness, prosperity, and joy will be in our lives.
+When traumatic losses occur, we can be devastated.
 Learning good coping strategies and problem solving skills will enable us to avoid the repercussions of not addressing our losses.